hbahadorzadeh/wit/README.md

 # wit
-"Who Is There" WIT is a linux app using iptables and ipset to cover your precious services.
+"Who Is There" or "WIT" is a linux app using iptables and ipset to cover your precious services.
+In fact it's a "Port knocking" server.
 It waits for your knock and if it recognize you, it will let you in!

 ```
 Useage: